AlexGrama22/LFPC-Labs/reports and screens/Report_lab3.md

 ## Implementation description
 ### Lexer class
-The Lexer class in Python is responsible for parsing an input string and identifying the various types of tokens present in the string.
-To do this, the class defines a set of regular expression patterns that match different token types such as operators, identifiers, keywords, numbers, strings, and more.
-When the class's tokenize method is called, it iterates over these patterns, attempting to match them against the input string.
-If a match is found, the corresponding token and its value are added to a list of tokens.
-In case an invalid token is encountered, the class raises a ValueError exception.
+In the realm of Python programming, the Lexer class plays a crucial role in the process of parsing an input string and identifying the distinct types of tokens contained within it.
+This class is designed to handle the intricate task of tokenization by leveraging a collection of regular expression patterns specifically created to match various token types.
+These patterns encompass a wide range of elements, including operators, identifiers, keywords, numbers, strings, and more.

+When the tokenize method of the Lexer class is invoked, it initiates a systematic iteration over these predefined patterns.
+For each iteration, the Lexer attempts to match the patterns against the input string, seeking instances where they align with the structure of the tokens.
+Whenever a successful match is detected, the Lexer proceeds to record the corresponding token and its associated value, incorporating them into a list of tokens.

+However, it is essential to account for scenarios in which the input string contains invalid tokens that do not conform to the defined patterns.
+In such cases, the Lexer class is designed to raise a ValueError exception, alerting the user to the presence of an unrecognized or malformed token within the input.

+By employing the Lexer class in Python, developers can effectively break down an input string into its constituent tokens, allowing for subsequent analysis, processing, or interpretation.
+This tokenization process serves as a fundamental step in various language-related tasks, such as developing compilers, interpreters, syntax highlighting, code analysis tools, and more.
 ```python
 import re